e-vents/markdowns/TypeScript - Basics.md

 - [Type "never"](#type-"never")

 ## Tuples
-are not supported in VanillaJS.
+Tupels are not supported in VanillaJS.
 It is a fixed length and fixed typed array.
 ```typescript
 role: [number, string];
 role = [2, 'admin'];